 6. Honkin on Bobo

 Producers: Steven Tyler, Joe Perry, Jack Douglas and Marti Frederiksen

-As long as they’re done right, I’m a big believer in cover albums, but you’ve got to pick the right songs to cover and put your own spin on your selections, particularly if they were hits.
+As long as they’re done right, I’m a big believer in cover albums, but you’ve got to pick the right songs and put your own spin on your selections, particularly if they were hits.
 Aerosmith was wise in picking mostly obscure Blues songs for their 2004 cover album Honkin on Bobo, which was a breath of fresh air for fans disappointed by the direction of 2001’s Just Push Play.
-Blues classics like “Road Runner” and old standbys like “Back Back Train” were reworked and perfected in Aerosmith’s image, and even more well-known choices like Aretha Franklin’s “Never Loved a Man” get a fresh dose of Aerosmith’s classic infectious energy resulting in Aerosmith’s most cohesive record since 1976’s Rocks.
+Blues classics like “Road Runner” and old standbys like “Back Back Train” were reworked and perfected in Aerosmith’s image, and even more well-known choices like Aretha Franklin’s “Never Loved a Man” get a fresh dose of Aerosmith’s infectious energy resulting in Aerosmith’s most cohesive record since 1976’s Rocks.